 The Board of Directors of RM2 (the “Board)”, under the leadership of its Chairman, is responsible for formulating, reviewing and approving the strategic direction of the Company.
 Meetings of the Board are held at least four times a year, with additional meetings as and when required.

-The Company has appointed six independent, Non-Executive Directors.
-The NEDs bring an independent view to the Board, and provide a balance to the executive Directors.
+The Company has appointed Non-Executive Directors to bring independent views to the Board, and provide strategic guidance to the executive Directors.
 At present, the Board has not appointed a Senior Independent Director.
 Details of the current Directors, their roles and background are set out on the Company’s website at /boardofdirectors/

 Application of the QCA Code

 In the spirit of the QCA Code, it is the Board’s job to ensure that the Company is managed for the long-term benefit of all shareholders and other stakeholders with effective and efficient decision-making.
 Corporate governance is an important part of that job, reducing risk and adding value to RM2.
 The Board will continue to monitor the governance framework of the Company as it grows.

 The Company remains committed to listening to, and communicating openly with, its shareholders to ensure that its strategy, business model and performance are clearly understood.
 The AGM is a forum for shareholders to engage in dialogue with the Board.